 Can be applied to a number of different types of engines, including ones found on smaller appliances like lawnmowers.
-Fast-acting to quickly get the engine up and running in no time.
+Fast-acting to quickly get the engine up and running.
 Freshens stale gas.
-Great for starting engines coming out of long periods of storage.

-Can run a little thin when first using the can.
+Can run a little thin when first using it.

-Handles tougher, more stubborn engines than other budget options.
+Handles tougher, more stubborn engines better than other budget options.
 Starts engines in even the hottest or coldest weather conditions.
 Prevents corrosion.
-Large can lasts a long time, but is still easy to store.
+Comes in a larger can at a decent price point

-Works for most two and four-cycle combustion engines.
+Works for most 2 and 4-cycle combustion engines.
 Uses a special formula to help start smaller engines with more delicate components.
-Will help remove corrosion and debris from sensitive parts in a small engine.
+Will help remove corrosion and debris.

 Doesn't perform well on larger car and truck engines.